Biology

 Director of Schiller Coastal Studies Center: Holly Parker

-Postdoctoral Scholars: Tyler Griffin, Liam Taylor, Christopher Wells
+Postdoctoral Scholars: Liam Taylor, Christopher Wells

-Visiting Faculty: Michael Fine (Neuroscience), Jacob Muscato (Biochemistry)
+Lecturer: Jacob Muscato (Biochemistry)

 Laboratory Instructors: Pamela J. Bryer, Shana Stewart Deeds, Aimee M. Eldridge, Kate R. Farnham, Anja Forche, Sandra Fussell, Janet Gannon, Stephen A. Hauptman, Kyle Martin, Bethany Whalon